-All personal property including clothing, shoes, sports kill with the pupil's name.
+All personal property including clothing, shoes, sports kit, pencil cases, etc. must be clearly marked with the pupil's name.
 Cloth label tapes on clothes must be sew-in not iron-on.
 We do not advise the use of marker pens on clothing items.